1882 United States House of Representatives elections

 The 1882 United States House of Representatives elections were held for the most part on November 7, 1882, with five states holding theirs early between June and October.
 They occurred during President Chester A. Arthur's term.
 Elections were held for 325 seats of the United States House of Representatives, representing 38 states, to serve in the 48th United States Congress.
-They were the first elections after reapportionment following the 1880 United States Census, increasing the size of the House.
+They were the first elections after reapportionment following the 1880 United States census, increasing the size of the House.
 Special elections were also held throughout the year.

-Arthur's Republican Party was badly defeated, losing its majority to the opposition Democratic Party after a campaign that focused on the resistance of Republican leaders to reforming the Spoils system under which government jobs were handed to supporters of winning candidates.
+Arthur's Republican Party was badly defeated, losing its majority to the opposition Democratic Party after a campaign that focused on the resistance of Republican leaders to reforming the spoils system under which government jobs were handed to supporters of winning candidates.
 After the election, Arthur agreed with the Democrats to pass the Pendleton Civil Service Reform Act, establishing a professional civil service.
 However, his actions were too late, as the image of the Republican Party as corrupt was already engrained in the minds of voters.

-This election also saw the decline of the pro-paper money Greenback Party, and the pick up of several Virginian seats by the Readjuster Party which promoted fiscal responsibility and shunned elitism, though the Virginia-based Readjuster Party all but disappeared following this election.
+This would nonetheless be the last occasion a Republican was elected to the House from Florida until 1954, for the disenfrachisement of almost all blacks in the 1890s would leave that state completely devoid of Republican support until the “Hoovercrat” bolt against Al Smith.
+This election also saw the decline of the propaper money Greenback Party, and the pick up of several Virginian seats by the Readjuster Party which promoted fiscal responsibility and shunned elitism, though the Virginia-based Readjuster Party all but disappeared following this election and fused with the state Republican Party.

 Election summaries

-Following the 1880 Census, 32 new seats were apportioned.
+Following the 1880 census, 32 new seats were apportioned.
 Three States lost 1 seat each, 13 States had no change in apportionment, 14 States gained 1 seat each, 6 States gained 2 seats, 1 State gained 4 seats, and 1 State gained 5 seats.
 Several States that gained one or more seats did not redistrict immediately, electing the new members at-large, while one state (Maine) which lost a member also delayed redistricting, electing all of its members at-large for this Congress only.

 There were 8 members elected from third parties, 4 from the Virginia-based Readjuster Party, 2 from the declining Greenback Party, and 2 Independents.
 The previous election of 1880 had had 10 Greenbacks and 1 Independent.